proudly presented by WA Cyclocross on behalf of Perth MTB Club

 Courses are twisty circuits and typically, but not always include barriers, as well as other ‘features’ that will necessitate hoping both off, and back onto, your bike.
 Those brave (and skilled) enough can bunnyhop their bikes over them.
 Often there are hills, sand pits and muddy sections that are too difficult or slow to ride, and thus a racer will shoulder their bike and run with it.

-Cyclocross is a winter sport, with the first race around the end of May, and the last in September.
+Cyclocross is a winter sport, with the first race around the start of April and the last in August.
 This means that if you look outside and see rain, hail, or shine (we have had all of these on the same day), the show will still go on, and often, the more inhospitable the weather, the more fun the racing.

 Technically, cyclocross is a form of bike racing, but we also think of it as a lifestyle that involves grabbing any bike, and navigating any type of terrain or obstacle, in the fastest and most efficient way possible.
 It’s also an adventuresome style of riding, with a versatile bike that allows you to explore any gravel or dirt road, park or trail that you stumble upon.